nitind/.github/CONTRIBUTING.md

 ### Commit message recommendations

-The commit message should provide a concise description of the change.
+The commit message should provide a concise description of the change and a link to the ticket.
 If a commit resolves an issue, the issue should be mentioned in the commit message like this:

 > Check variable `foo` for null.
 Fixes \#27